ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 3. Responds with the ID Type Code and Language Code for the ID type created successfully

-4. In case of Exceptions, system should trigger relevant error messages as listed below.
+4. In case of Exceptions, system triggers relevant error messages as listed below.

 ### <p align="left">**1.
 Type : Success – Info Message**
 |Scenario|Message|Message Code|